mpacki59/mpacki59.github.io/Readme.md

   ![Alt text](/IMG_2056.png)

-This is [some cool things I've done in the past](https://mpacki59.github.io/about/info/) for you to look at!
+Here is [some cool things I've done in the past](https://mpacki59.github.io/about/info/) for you to look at!

 Here is [my contact information](https://mpacki59.github.io/about/contact/) if you'd like to speak further with me!

+Thank you for giving me a look!